 }

-The next step is to get the attachments content for its further conversion to PDF.
-This is the action from the OneDrive for Business connector.
+The next step is to retrieve the attachments’ content for further conversion to PDF.
+This involves using the Get file content action from OneDrive for Business.
+We are using this action because the attachments submitted with the Microsoft Form are automatically stored in OneDrive.

-This is the last action of our Flow.
-We’ll save the result merged PDF to the OneDrive folder.
-You can save the result file to any other storage system or, for example, send an email with the file attached.
+This is the last action of our flow.
+We’ll save the resulting merged PDF to the SharePoint folder.
+You can choose to save the result file to any other storage system or, for example, send an email with the file attached.